 In addition, guns and other weapons are governed by the Gun-Free School Zones Act which prohibits the possession of a firearm in a school zone and the state Weapon-Free School Zones law which prohibits the possession of weapons within 300 feet of the premises of a school or on the premises of a place where an official school function or an event sponsored or sanctioned by the University Interscholastic League is taking place.
-18 USC 657.922(q) and Penal Code 46.11 in, on, or within 1,000 feet of any real property that is owned, rented, or leased to a school district, or on a school bus.
+18 USC 657.922(q) and Penal Code 46.11 person knowingly or intentionally possesses a controlled substance listed in the Health and Safety Code, Chapter 481 in, on, or within 1,000 feet of any real property that is owned, rented, or leased to a school district, or on a school bus.
 Health and Safety Code 481.134